gaffer – (1) The chief of the lighting and/or electtrical department on a film crew. (2) Short for gaffer tape.

 gain stage – any point (stage) in an audio signal path where the level (gain) of the signal can be adjusted.
 Essentially any place the signal encounters a level control is considered a gain stage.

-gain staging – the process of optimizing signallevels at each stage in a signal path to maximize signal strength while minimizing noise.
-It is desirable to match the level at each stage in the signal path.
+gain staging – the process of managing or optimizing signallevels at each stage in a signal path.
+The goal is to match the level at each stage in the signal path, maintaining the same or very nearly the same level going into and out of each device or process (unity gain).
 Raising a signal extremely high at one stage and reducing it at another will tend to reduce dynamic range and raise the noise level.

 gain structure – the way in which gain staging is implemented within an audio system.